This isn't just a product

 About Us

 SALt (Sustainable Alternative Lighting) is a Filipino social enterprise tackling energy poverty with sustainable innovation.
-Its flagship product—a saltwater-powered lamp using metal-air battery tech—offers a safe, eco-friendly alternative to kerosene for off-grid island and coastal communities.
+Its flagship product—a saltwater-activated lamp using metal-air battery tech—offers a safe, eco-friendly alternative to kerosene for off-grid island and coastal communities.

 Rooted in a strong social mission, SALt empowers families without electricity access by providing a lighting solution that runs on just salt and water—perfect for remote areas with scarce resources.